This policy was last updated effective June 1, 2023.

 V. Other Information Collection, Use and Sharing

-As You navigate through this Site, we may automatically collect (that is, gather without You actively providing the information) certain information using various technologies and means, such as Internet protocol addresses, cookies, Internet tags, web beacons and navigational data collection.
-For example, Your Internet browser automatically transmits to this Site some of this unidentifiable information, such as the URL of the website You just came from, the Internet Protocol (IP) address, and the browser version Your computer is currently using.
-This Site may also collect information from Your computer through cookies, HTTP Logging or other technological means.
+As You navigate through the Site, we may automatically collect (that is, gather without You actively providing the information) certain information using various technologies and means, such as Internet protocol addresses, cookies, Internet tags, web beacons and navigational data collection.
+For example, Your Internet browser automatically transmits to the Site some of this unidentifiable information, such as the URL of the website You just came from, the Internet Protocol (IP) address, and the browser version Your computer is currently using.
+The Site may also collect information from Your computer through cookies, HTTP Logging or other technological means.

 Cookies are small bits of information that are stored by Your computer’s web browser and are classified as identifying files sent to a computer by a web server.
 Websites read these uniquely identifying files for future access and enable servers to associate computers to user profiles.
 HTTP Logging consists of transaction files between a web client and server.
 You can decide if and how Your computer will accept a cookie by configuring Your preferences or options in Your browser.
-However, if you choose to reject cookies, you may not be able to use certain online products, services or features on this Site.
+You can change your browser settings to reject all cookies, accept only certain cookies, or notify you when a cookie is set.
+Please note that you may need to renew these settings if you delete your cookies after these preferences are made.
+These settings also may not apply, if you are using a different computer or internet browser.
+However, if you choose to reject cookies, you may not be able to use certain online products, services or features on the Site.
 To learn more about cookies, please visit http://www.allaboutcookies.org.

 By using the Site, you are deemed to unambiguously agree to its use of any cookies and similar technologies that you do not disable.